 is a rand?: The

-rand is the thin rubber piece (or pieces) that
+rand is the thin rubber piece that wraps around the toe box above the sole of the shoe.

 Through face or crack climbing and regular contact